AtomLinter/linter-codscriptizer/README.md

 # linter-codscriptizer
 =========================

-This package will lint your `.gsc` opened filed in Atom through [codscriptizer -l](https://github.com/Ingramz/codscriptizer).
+This package will lint your `.gsc` opened files in Atom through [codscriptizer -l](https://github.com/Ingramz/codscriptizer).
 Currently there is no CoDScript syntax highlighter for Atom, please use C syntax highlighting for time being.

 ## Installation